JeschkeLab/DeerLab/docsrc/README.md

 If the `sphinx-build` command is not found, the documentation can be built with the following command

         python -m sphinx.cmd.build -d ./cache -b html ./source ../docs

+To skip running the examples with the Sphinx Gallery extension (can be very long on a first build) use the option `-D  plot_gallery=0`, e.g.

+        python -m sphinx.cmd.build -E -b html ./source ../docs -D  plot_gallery=0